 It's the nature of modern life that we spend many hours a day in front of our computers, on our phones, and watching TVs and movies, but Sanders, who is also the author of 20 Habits to Decrease Your Social Media Use to Regain One Hour a Day, emphasizes that this is a habit we will come to regret when we get older and wonder how those hours could have been better spent.

-“Whether this is binging on TV, consuming social media, or satiating boredom while eating in a restaurant, imagine all of these bits of time adding up to progress on a project or thinking up new ideas,” she says.
-“When you are in your 40s, you get stuck more in routines either with your family or work.
+"Whether this is binging on TV, consuming social media, or satiating boredom while eating in a restaurant, imagine all of these bits of time adding up to progress on a project or thinking up new ideas," she says.
+"When you are in your 40s, you get stuck more in routines either with your family or work.
 Mix it up.
-Let your mind wander and daydream.”
-It’s time to get off the couch and into the gym with these 40 Great Exercises for Adding Muscle Over 40.
+Let your mind wander and daydream."

 Married for the Wrong Reasons